How To Sell a House Without a Realtor

 Professional, high-definition photos lead to more showings.
 The majority of home buyers are searching online or via a mobile app for their next dream house and the major feature they have to look at is photos.
 Professional photos ensure that viewers will stop and pay attention to your listing.

-4. List Property on Zillow or the MLS
+4. List Property on the MLS

-That being said, hands down the most effective way to market your home is to list it on the multiple listing service (MLS).
-You can still list on the MLS and sell "FSBO."
+Hands down the most effective way to market your home is to list it on the multiple listing service (MLS).
+You can still list on the MLS and sell “FSBO.”
 In other words, you can list on the MLS without retain a local real estate agent and without paying the hefty agent commission.
-While technically, an "MLS only" (or flat fee MLS) listing does require a broker, it does not require the typical 6% commission structure.
+While technically, an “MLS only” (or flat fee MLS) listing does require a broker, it does not require the typical 6% commission structure.

-6. Negotiate and Accept Contract
+6. Negotiate and Accept Offer

 The prospective homebuyer will most likely be working with a buyer's agent.
 So, once you have legit interest, the buyer's agent will reach out to you with an offer.
 When you list the property, you'll set a buyer agent commission that you are offering.
 Remember, you'll be avoiding the 2.5 - 3% listing agent fee, but generally you'll still be on the hook for the buyer agent commission.